Provence: Legendary Light, Wind, and Wine

 The Pont du Gard's main arch is the largest the Romans ever built — 80 feet across.
 The bridge itself has no mortar — just ingeniously stacked stones.
 Taking full advantage of the round arch the Romans invented, it's made strong by gravity.

 Imagine the jubilation on that day in A.D.
 50 when suddenly the system was operational.
-This is the very end of the aqueduct and water would tumble out of this hole and fill this pool.
-The system was designed to prioritize according to how much water was available.
-If the water level was high the holes would send water to homes of the wealthy, to decorative fountains and to public baths, but if the water level was very low, these holes would still send water to the essential neighborhood wells.
+This is the very end of the aqueduct, and water would tumble out of this hole and fill this pool.
+Now, the system was designed to prioritize according to how much water was available.
+If the water level was high, these holes would send water to homes of the wealthy, to decorative fountains, to public baths.
+But if the water level was very low, these holes would still send water to the essential neighborhood wells.

 Today, the town's many Roman ruins testify to Nîmes' former importance.
 The Maison Carrée rivals Rome's Pantheon as the most complete building surviving from the Roman Empire.
 The temple survived in part because it's been in constant use for the last thousand years.

-The lettering across the front is long gone, but the remaining “nail holes” presented archeologists with a fun challenge: match the pattern of nail holes to the letter it once held.
+The lettering across the front is long gone, but the remaining "nail holes" presented archeologists with a fun challenge: match the pattern of the nail holes to the letter it once held.

 And they solved the puzzle.
 They determined that the temple was built to honor Caius and Lucius, the grandsons of Emperor Augustus.
 And from that information, they dated the temple to the year 4 A.D.

 The emperor's agenda was to create a populace that was thoroughly Roman — enjoying the same activities and the same entertainment, all thinking as one.

 The arena still hosts colorful pageantry.
 And macho men still face dangerous beasts: bulls.

 A bullfight à la Provençale is more sporting than the bloody Spanish bullfights.
 A tiny ribbon, laced between the horns, sits on the bull's forehead.
 The daredevil fighters, gripping special hooks, try to snare the ribbon.

 The loudspeaker announces the reward various local businesses offer to the man who gets the ribbon.
 It's both advertising — "Pierre's Pâtisserie" offers €100 — and encouragement for the fighters.